 Why Ferment?

-Unlike canning, which has only been around since Napoleon, fermentation has been used by our ancestors since the Neolithic age.
-Archeology has revealed that, in what is now China, ancient humans were already mixing rice, honey, and some kind of fruit (probably hawthorns or grapes) to create a fermented beverage.
-This was on the year 7000 BCE.
+Archeology has revealed that, in what is now China, ancient humans were already mixing rice, honey, and some kind of fruit (probably hawthorns or grapes) to create a fermented beverage as early as 7000 BCE.
 Fermentation to make bread was later invented, likely in Egypt 5000 years ago.

-From the ancient world, knowledge of fermentation spread, or was re-invented, in virtually every human society.
+From the ancient world, knowledge of fermentation spread or was re-invented, in virtually every human society.

 Why?
 Fermentation was among the earliest ways to preserve food.